 Setup and Type

-When positioning monitors, they need to be as far apart as the distance from the listening position, forming an equilateral triangle.
+- Make sure the monitors are as far apart as the distance from the listening position, forming an equilateral triangle.
 If the monitors are too close together the stereo field will become smeared.
-In contrast, if they are positioned too far apart the sound will lose its focus point or ‘sweet spot’.
+In contrast, if they are positioned too far apart the sound will lose its focal point or ‘sweet spot’.

 Most speaker cabinets work best if they are a little way from the wall.
 Try and avoid putting speakers close to corners as this will lead to unpredictable bass responses and standing waves.

 Many monitor speakers struggle to give an exact representation of a sound wave due to poor room design and nonlinearities that exist in a speaker’s systems frequency response.
-For this reason it is a good idea to listen to a pair of monitors before you buy them.
+It's a good idea to listen to a pair of monitors before you buy them.

-Monitor speakers are generally designed with an output that produces a low bass response.
-This is because, unless the room is acoustically designed to handle it, the bass response will be unpredictable, leading to standing waves and inaccurate sounding mixers.
+Monitor speakers are generally designed with an output that produces a minimal bass response.
+Unless the room is acoustically designed to handle it, a higher bass response will be unpredictable, leading to standing waves and inaccurate sounding mixers.

 It is vital that the speakers are in phase during the mixing process.
 Check the wires at the back of the speakers to make sure all polarities are the same.

 Having a number of monitoring references is an important part of achieving a great mix.
-Other places to listen include a stereo HI FI system, car and other acoustic environment.
+Other places to listen include a stereo HI-FI system, car, and other acoustic environments.

-Always refer to a CD that you are trying to sound like during the mixing process.
-This will help to keep your mix on track and sounding ‘professional’.
+Always refer to a high-quality sound file that you are trying to mimic during the mixing process.
+This will help to keep your mix on track and sounding professional.

-An addition to the ears for checking the frequencies present in a sound is a spectral analyser.
-The spectral analyser gives a visual display to the frequencies present in a sound.
+An addition to the ears, use a spectral analyzer for checking the frequencies present in a sound.
+A spectral analyzer gives a visual display to the frequencies present in a sound.
 Such devices can help with equalization allowing for an engineer to see offending/prominent frequencies.